 A relationship ideal is defined as 'a mental image of someone or something that serves as a standard of excellence and is highly desirable’ (Tran, Simpson, & Fletcher, 2008).
 Thibault and Kelley (1959) took the first look at relationship ideals, developing what is known as Interdependence Theory.
 This theory examines the contrast between what people believe they deserve in a relationship and the perceived level of awards derived from the relationship (Thibault & Kelley, 1959).
 This suggested that individuals make comparisons between what they have and what they would ideally like to have.
 Extensive research has been conducted since Interdependence Theory, in the fields of Social and Evolutionary Psychology, to better understand relationship ideals and how they affect important relationship outcomes.

-Research examining the ideal traits of a relationship suggested that consistency between ideals and related assessments of the current relationship is correlated with a more positive evaluation of the current relationship (Fletcher et al., 1999; Campbell, Simpson, Kashy, & Fletcher, 2001). have beenRelationship ideals serve two basic kinds of function, an evaluative function and a regulatory function, and large discrepancies between relationship ideals and reality can result in either evaluative changes or regulative changes (Fletcher et al., 1999).
+Research examining the ideal traits of a relationship suggested that consistency between ideals and related assessments of the current relationship is correlated with a more positive evaluation of the current relationship (Fletcher et al., 1999; Campbell, Simpson, Kashy, & Fletcher, 2001).
+Discrepancies between one’s relationship ideals and their evaluation of their spouse have been related to lower marital well-being after one and two years of marriage (Ruvolo & Veroff, 1997).
+Relationship ideals serve two basic kinds of function, an evaluative function and a regulatory function, and large discrepancies between relationship ideals and reality can result in either evaluative changes or regulative changes (Fletcher et al., 1999).
 Evaluative changes would be exhibited by either changing the views of one’s relationship to line up with one’s ideal, or adjusting one’s ideal standards to match one’s perceptions of the relationship.
 Regulative changes would be exhibited by either leaving the relationship, or engineering change in the relationship so that it moves closer to the ideal (Fletcher et al., 1999).

 Recently, researchers studied participants’ relationship statuses over time, to target and assess individuals who formed new romantic relationships.
 The self-evaluations of participants’ new romantic partners were evaluated to determine if individuals enter new relationships with others who possess the traits and qualities that correspond to their preferences.
 It was found that relationship ideals do in fact predict relationship outcomes, such that individuals were more likely to form relationships with someone who possesses their ideal partner qualities (Campbell, Chin, & Stanton, 2016).